 6 Traits You Need to Develop as a Day Trader

 Day trading is not just about finding a strategy, practicing it, and then making oodles of money.
 Day traders develop certain traits, which in turn allow them to implement a strategy effectively, in all market conditions.
 When someone starts trading, it's unlikely they will possess all these traits.
-They may be strong in one, two, three or four of them, but need to work on the other traits.
+They may be strong in one, two, three, or even four of them, but might need to work on the other traits.
 That's good news.
-It means successful traders aren't born; they develop, through arduous work focused on these traits:
+It means successful traders aren't born; they develop through arduous work focused on these traits:

 Traders require the discipline to do nothing when there are no opportunities present but must still stay alert for potential opportunities.
 Then, they need the discipline to act instantaneously when trading opportunities occur.
 Once in a trade, traders require discipline to follow their trade plan.